Eagle Union | Royal Navy | Sakura Empire | Ironblood

 - Planet of Hats: Invoked in that Scharnhorst sees all Royal Navy girls as stereotypical tea-drinkers at best, slimy crumpet-munching island apes at worst.

 - Rugged Scar: Her missing eye.
 She even mentions only those that have never suffered injury would laugh at the scars of others.

-- Underboobs: Her uniform has a hole on the bottom showing it.
+- Underboobs: Her the top of her uniform has a hole in the bottom showing it.